geluso/ffmpeg_subtitle_scene_extraction/README.md

 Why?
 ----
-I'm inspired by the old [Arnold Schwarzenegger soundboards](http://www.ebaumsworld.com/soundboards/play/1879/) I heard people use in [prank phone calls](http://www.youtube.com/watch?v=BwSKulVBaQg).
+I'm inspired by the old [Arnold Schwarzenegger soundboards](http://www.ebaumsworld.com/soundboards/play/1879/) people used to use in [prank phone calls](http://www.youtube.com/watch?v=BwSKulVBaQg).

 I like the idea of doing what was done with soundboards with movies.
 I imagine friends gathering around a projector taking turns playing the role of a character